Shoot (film)

-Shoot is a 1976 American and Canadian film directed by Harvey Hart and written by Richard Berg, based on the novel of the same name by Douglas Fairbairn.
+Shoot is a 1976 American and Canadian action film directed by Harvey Hart and written by Richard Berg, based on the novel of the same name by Douglas Fairbairn.
 The production features Cliff Robertson, Ernest Borgnine, Henry Silva and James Blendick.

 The film tells of Rex (Cliff Robertson), a gun enthusiast and military veteran who, with his buddies Lou (Ernest Borgnine) and Zeke (Henry Silva), go hunting in the forest.

 Plot

 After a frustrating day of hunting in Canada that has left a group of combat veterans empty-handed, their hunting party comes to a river.
 Another band of hunters appears on the other side, and stares them down.

 Suddenly a gun goes off, and Zeke retaliates by shooting and killing one of the men on the other riverbank.
 After an exchange of gunfire, Major Rex and his friends win the skirmish, driving the other group off.

 Deciding to keep the incident a secret from the police, they round up a posse of friends and pursue the other hunters through the woods in a bloody mini-war that only Lou questions.